Skip to content

 Travelling with Israeli passport stamps

 Lebanon and Israel are technically still at war.
-Any Israeli entry or exit stamp in your passport will result in denial of entry to Lebanon.
-If your passport has visited Israel, you must obtain a new blank passport before applying for a Lebanese visa.
-This applies to all nationalities without exception.
+Any Israeli entry or exit stamp in your passport will result in denial of entry to Lebanon — this applies to all nationalities without exception.
+If your passport has been to Israel, obtain a new blank passport before applying for a Lebanese visa.
+Lebanese border control is thorough about this check.

 💵